DennisDean/HapSource/README.md

 #HapSource

 HAP's motivating idea is to use a context free language description of pulsatile data to derive a data parser.
+The data parser implictly converts the times series to a graph.
+The graph representation motivates the analysis and is represented as a text string, which we define as a pulsicon.
 A description of the implementation follows.
 More details regarding the underlying theory can be found in my thesis.

 Dean II, DA, (2011) *Integrating Formal Language Theory with Mathematical Modeling to Solve Computational issues in Sleep and Circadian Applications*, Doctoral Dissertation, Intercampus Biomedical Engineering and Biotechnology Program, University of Massachusetts